shuang1024/games/README.md

 right arrow - move block right

-down arrow - drop block
+spacebar or down arrow - drop block

 a - rotate block to the left